Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

     if we change our tilemap then we will have to reload the levels or at least remap all of the tiles before overwriting the active tileset that is currently in use.

-Tilemaps no longer really need to have an anchor point, since the only transform we apply to them is translation.
-    perhaps we should just remove this in order to simplify some of the code... trying to remove this atm is causing levels not to be able to load, and probably would also cause other issues perhaps we should do a cleanup pass later in which we also remove automatic resizing of tilemaps, since that should not really be necessary anymore...? then we could more easily just place tiles into tilemaps and not have to worry about our indices getting mixed up each time we place a tile we would also no longer need min index and max index, which would be nice! in retrospect, autommatic tilemap resizing adds a *ton* of complexity for, arguably, little benefit.

 also, we should probably make tilesets use real clip rects, instead of indices that get automatically adjusted by the defined tile size

 tilesets should also be able to define a lookup table with names for the tile groups within the tileset